 BECOME A PARTNER COLLEGE

 College Horizons invites colleges and universities to participate in our college admissions and graduate admissions workshops.
-Offices of admission, financial aid, student services, career services, Native American programs/study, and fellowship programs are also welcome.
-Workshop space is limited to 50 partner schools.
+Offices of admission, financial aid, student services, career services, Native American programs/study, and fellowship programs are welcome.

 College Partnership Opportunities include: